Replication tool (RT) is intended to provide continuously updated copies of FIX logs of the FIX Antenna-based application (e.g. FIXEdge).

 Usage as a FIX logs archive

-The Replication tool might be useful in configuring a FIX logs archives on subscriber's computer.
+RT might be useful in configuring a FIX logs archives on subscriber's computer.

 Multiple FIX logs storage

-As a publisher can communicate with several subscribers several log storages can be configured on discrete computers.
+As a publisher can communicate with several subscribers, several log storages can be configured on discrete computers.

 Support for other platforms is available on demand